About the contest

 Every Friday morning, Reedsy sends a newsletter that includes five themed writing prompts.
 Those five prompts will also appear at the top of our Reedsy Prompts page.
 Writers then have one week (until the following Friday), to write a story based on one of our prompts.

-To submit to the weekly contest for the opportunity to win its $250 cash prize, writers must pay a $5 entry fee.
+To submit to the weekly contest, writers must pay a $5 entry fee.
 Alternatively, writers can post their stories directly to their profiles for free.
-Stories posted for free will be publicly available for the community to read and comment.
-However, they will not be judged for the competition or eligible for the weekly $250 cash prize.
+Stories posted for free will be publicly available for the community to read and comment on.
+However, they will not be judged for the competition or eligible for prizes.

 To learn more about the difference between posting a story for free and submitting it to the contest, scroll down to the section "About the entry fee".